-When it comes to quickly and easily getting in communication with someone, a quick text is often the best solution.
+When it comes to quickly and easily getting in communication with someone, a quick mass text is often the best solution.
 Because people are so familiar with texting, this makes it a great tool for your emergency notification system - the key is making sure people sign up for the program.

 Campus Safety Magazine recently published a report on emergency notification systems across three major campus types - schools and school districts, college and universities and hospital systems.
 Across each, mass text messaging was one of the most popular communication modes, with 40 percent of schools districts, 82 percent of colleges and universities and 41 percent of health care systems using the tool.
 In the case of the former two, the key is having participants - students - use the system.
 The study examined some of the most popular ways that campus decision makers have been able to get their students to participate in their mass text message alert systems.
 The following are the three most successful:

 1. Spreading awareness

 One of the most popular solutions in getting students to participate in a mass text message alert system is to simply make them aware of it.
 Without knowing about a program in the first place, it makes it impossible for students to enroll.
 The study found that email announcements were some of the most common strategies that campus officials used to enroll participants in these educational environments, with 48 percent of school districts and 50 percent of college and university officials using this strategy.
 In the latter case, this would make sense considering most universities already have an internal email system in place.
 Another common strategy that groups employed was a simple website announcement.
 39 percent of school districts and 47 percent of college campuses did this to enroll students in the mass texting service.